 If you look at what actresses get cast in leading roles in Hollywood, the minimum beauty threshold for leading ladies is very high and very strict.
 The only exceptions tend to be comedic films that turn the actress’s nontraditional appearance into a plot device, usually a punchline.
 Hollywood isn’t interested in seriously exploring the complex inner life or romantic pursuits of anyone who couldn't play Barbie.
 You sometimes see average-looking girls cast in the role of the leading lady’s gal pal, but that says a lot about what kind of women audiences are willing to give the time for.
 It’s not every day that an everyday woman is granted the spotlight.

 Men are beholden to this standard to an extent, but they also have an easier time escaping it.
 The easiest way to be employable in Hollywood is to be good-looking, but Hollywood still leaves some room for men of moderate jawlines.
 Meanwhile, even nerdy women in films still have to look like supermodels.
 It’s to the credit of The Terminator that the heroine looks like a regular person not a Greek Statue.
 Really, Sarah Connor looks like a girl you could reasonably run into on the street, and I think that’s part of her character’s appeal: she’s an average girl with an extraordinary destiny.
-That, combined with Hamilton's innate charisma, sets the ground for a captivating performance.
+That, combined with Hamilton's innate charisma, makes it impossible for you to take your eyes off of her.

 What’s interesting is that Ms. Hamilton’s biggest role between the Terminator movies was that of leading lady in the CBS series “Beauty and the Beast.”
 The show was wildly successful (at least for the first two seasons until Hamilton left the show) and people loved seeing Hamilton as the tender romantic lead.

-You’d think then that Hollywood, knowing that Hamilton did have the capacity to play that airbrushed lady you saw on shampoo commercials, would ensure that their sequel had maximum appeal by ensuring that Sarah Connor fit the leading lady model to a tee.
+You’d think then that Hollywood, knowing that Hamilton did have the capacity to play that airbrushed lady you saw on shampoo commercials, would ensure that their sequel had maximum appeal by tailoring Sarah Connor to fit the leading lady model to a tee.

 Sarah’s T2 Glow-up